 When he’s needy, he offers intimations of intimacy that are very appealing and hard to resist.
 It’s easy for his partner to think this time he’ll be different, but… he’ll go back to being selfish immediately once he’s got his gratification.
 Narcissists are the ultimate users.

-The Narcissist and His Fear of Intimacy
+The Narcissist and their Fear of Intimacy

 People with personality disorders are fearful of real, mature intimacy.
 Mind you, intimacy is formed not only within a couple, but also in a workplace, in a neighborhood, with friends, or while collaborating on a project.
 Intimacy requires emotional involvement; it is the result of interactions with others in constant and predictable (safe) close relationships.